Duquesne Spy Ring: Axel Wheeler-Hill

-Axel Wheeler-Hill went to the United States in 1923 from his native Russia.
+Axel Wheeler-Hill went to the United States in 1923 from his native Latvia.
+Between 1918 and 1922, he'd served in the Baltic Freikorps during the Latvian War of Independence.
 He was naturalized as a citizen in 1929 and was employed as a truck driver.

 Wheeler-Hill obtained information for Germany regarding ships sailing to Britain from New York Harbor.
 With Felix Jahnke, he enlisted the aid of Paul Scholz in building a radio set for sending coded messages to Germany.

 Following conviction, Wheeler-Hill was sentenced to serve 15 years in prison for espionage and 2 concurrent years under the Registration Act.

 Bertram Wolfgang Zenzinger

 Born in Germany, Bertram Wolfgang Zenzinger went to the United States in 1940 as a naturalized citizen of the Union of South Africa.
 His reported reason for coming to the United States was to study mechanical dentistry in Los Angeles, California.

 In July 1940, Zenzinger received a pencil for preparing invisible messages for Germany in the mail from Siegler.
 He sent several letters to Germany through a mail drop in Sweden, outlining details of national defense materials.

 Zenzinger was arrested by FBI agents on April 16, 1941.
-Pleading guilty, he received 18 months in prison for violation of the Registration Act and 8 years' imprisonment for espionage.
+Pleading guilty, he was sentenced to 8 years in prison for espionage and 18 months in prison for Registration Act.

 Liaisons to the Duquesne Spy Ring

 Takeo Ezima

-Lieut Commander Takeo Ezima of the Imperial Japanese Navy operated in New York as an engineer inspector using the name: E. Satoz; code name: KATO.
+Lieutenant Commander Takeo Ezima of the Imperial Japanese Navy operated in New York as an engineer inspector using the name: E. Satoz; code name: KATO.

 He arrived on the Heian Maru in Seattle in 1938.
 On October 19, 1940, Sebold received a radio message from Germany that CARR (Abwehr Agent Roeder) was to meet E. Satoz at a Japanese club in New York.

 Ezima was filmed by the FBI while meeting with agent Sebold in New York, conclusive evidence of German-Japanese cooperation in espionage, in addition to meeting with Kanegoro Koike, Paymaster Commander of the Japanese Imperial Navy assigned to the Office of the Japanese Naval Inspector in New York.
 Ezima obtained a number of military materials from Duquesne, including ammunition, a drawing of a hydraulic unit with pressure switch A-5 of the Sperry Gyroscope, and an original drawing from the Lawrence Engineering and Research Corporation of a soundproofing installation, and he agreed to deliver materials to Germany via Japan.
 The British had made the Abwehr courier route from New York through Lisbon, Portugal difficult, so Ezima arranged an alternate route to the west coast with deliveries every two weeks on freighters destined for Japan.

 As the FBI arrested Duquesne and his agents in New York in 1941, Ezima escaped to the west coast, boarded the Japanese freighter Kamakura Maru, and left for Tokyo.
-One historian states that Ezima was arrested for espionage in 1942 and sentenced to 15 years; however, U.S Naval Intelligence documents state that "at the request [of] the State Department, Ezima was not prosecuted."
+One historian states that Ezima was arrested for espionage in 1942 and sentenced to 15 years; however, U.S. Naval Intelligence documents state that "at the request [of] the State Department, Ezima was not prosecuted."